Star coloring

-The star chromatic number of Dyck graph is 4, while the chromatic number is 2.
+The star chromatic number of the Dyck graph is 4, although its chromatic number is 2.

 In the mathematical field of graph theory, a star coloring of a graph G is a (proper) vertex coloring in which every path on four vertices uses at least three distinct colors.
 Equivalently, in a star coloring, the induced subgraphs formed by the vertices of any two colors has connected components that are star graphs.
 Star coloring has been introduced by Grünbaum (1973).
 The star chromatic number $\chi_s(G)$ of G is the fewest colors needed to star color G.

-One generalization of star coloring is the closely related concept of acyclic coloring, where it is required that every cycle uses at least three colors, so the two-color induced subgraphs are forests.
-If we denote the acyclic chromatic number of a graph G by $\chi_a(G)$, we have that $\chi_a(G) \leq \chi_s(G)$, and in fact every star coloring of G is an acyclic coloring.
+In special classes of graphs

-The star chromatic number has been proved to be bounded on every proper minor closed class by Nešetřil & Ossona de Mendez (2003).
-This results was further generalized by Nešetřil & Ossona de Mendez (2006) to all low-tree-depth colorings (standard coloring and star coloring being low-tree-depth colorings with respective parameter 1 and 2).
+Grünbaum (1973) observed that the star chromatic number is bounded for planar graphs.
+More precisely, the star chromatic number of planar graphs is at most 20, and some planar graphs have star chromatic number at least 10.
+More generally, the star chromatic number is bounded on every proper minor closed class.
+This result has been generalized to all low-tree-depth colorings (standard coloring and star coloring being low-tree-depth colorings with respective parameter 1 and 2).